Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 The economy of Hungary at a glance

 Major economic indicators.
 According to the World Bank, Hungary is regarded as a high-income country.
-The country’s total Gross Domestic Product is $222 billion, and the GDP per capita is $23,000, ranking 47th worldwide.
+The country’s total Gross Domestic Product is $245 billion, and the GDP per capita is $24,810.
 Both indicators are anticipated to grow in the next few years.

 International economic relations.
-The country is open to global markets.
-In 2021, its total exports reached $141 billion.
-The total import was $139 billion, resulting in a positive trade balance of $2 billion.
-Leading trading partners of Hungary are Germany, Italy, and Romania in the EU, as well as the United States outside the EU.
+Hungary is open to global trade.
+In 2023, total exports reached $150 billion, showing a 4.5% increase from 2022.
+The country’s key trading partners include Germany, Italy and Romania within the EU, and the United States outside the EU.

 Dynamics of the Hungarian GDP per capita compared to the EU average